 - Australian Signals Directorate

 - Defence Intelligence Organisation

 Department of Home Affairs Cyber Security Policy Division staff are collocated with ACSC staff to better inform policy advice for government.

-The ACSC is based in Canberra but has offices throughout the country as part of the Joint Cyber Security Centre program.
+The ACSC is based in Canberra but has offices across the country through the Joint Cyber Security Centre program.